UE2020/tenebra/README.md

 ## Touch input

-On Linux, tenebra has support for receiving and emulating touch events (e.g., from an iPad client).
+On Linux, Tenebra has support for receiving and emulating touch events (e.g., from an iPad client).
 The touch emulator is written in C for simplicity and uses uinput.h (this constitutes the only usage of `unsafe` in the project).
 Using uinput to emulate touch events may require special permissions.
 Reference your distribution's documentation for details.